another-salad/better.knock/README.md

 # better.knock
-An Attempt at a logical client, server implementation of SPA
+An Attempt at a logical client implementation of SPA